-Simplified registration on the Chronic Illness Benefit
+Simplified registration on the Chronic Illness Benefit for Employer Groups

-The automatic Chronic Illness Benefit approval is for employees who have an approved chronic condition and receive cover for chronic medicine from the medical scheme they belonged to before joining the Scheme.
+The automatic Chronic Illness Benefit approval is for employees who have an approved chronic condition and received cover for chronic medicine from the medical scheme they belonged to before joining the Scheme.
 The condition must be on our list of covered chronic conditions on the member's chosen plan.
 We will cover approved medicine according to the rules of the member's plan type.